The Average Lifespan of a Smartphone (2024)

 Numerous factors influence a smartphone’s lifespan, ranging from hardware and software conditions to battery health.

 So, how long do cell phones last?
 In this article, you will learn about the average lifespan of a smartphone and how you can extend the life of your phone.

-- Average lifespan of a smartphone: A smartphone has an average life span of 2.58 years.
+- Average lifespan of a smartphone: In 2024, a smartphone has an average life span of 2.53 years.
 According to reports, iPhones last 4-10 years, while Samsung phones last 3-6 years.
 Many factors affect a smartphone’s lifespan, including the condition of the screen, the hardware, and the battery’s health.
 You can do a few things to avoid these conditions, such as not using all of your phone’s charge cycles and sturdy phone cases and screen protectors.

 How Long Do Phones Last?

 According to Statista research, the average lifespan of smartphones in 2024 is 2.53 years.
 This represents a 2-3 week (or 1.9%) decrease in lifespan compared to 2023 and a 2-3 month (or 8%) decrease from 2021.

 How Long Did Phones Last Over The Years?
 (2014-2025)

 - The average lifespan of mobile devices in the consumer segment peaked in 2019 at 2.96 years, while the enterprise segment peaked in 2020 at 2.60 years.
 Even at their peak, both segments fell off in the years that followed.
 By 2020, the average smartphone lifespan for the consumer segment had decreased by 0.13 years, while the enterprise segment had decreased by 0.08 years by 2021.